A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if an imaginative TV director serialised John Ringo's wickedly ingenius novel "The Last Centurion"?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Beasts thread.
+Alternate Historian and 1 other(s) like this article.

 In 2010,the first episode of the American future history fiction television series "The Chronicles of Bandit Six" was aired by the Fox Broadcasting Company.
 Each episode begins with the gravelly voice of Bandit Six (pictured) solemnly pledging "This Rome Will Not Fall".
 Click to watch the author's interview with Kelly Lockhart